-A student will be placed on academic probation when on a progress report/ report card they receive an F, have two or more D's, or have a GPA of 1.0 or lower.
+A student will be placed on academic probation when on a report card they receive an F, have two or more D's, or have a GPA of 1.0 or lower.
 The student and their parent/ guardian will be required to meet with the teacher(s) to develop an academic plan for grade improvement.

-In an effort to help this student focus more intently on their class work, the student on academic probation will not participate in non-academic field trips or extracurricular activities.
+In an effort to help this student focus more intently on their class work, the student on academic probation will not participate in nonacademic field trips or extracurricular activities.
 Students on academic probation may not hold a class office or other office.

-If the grade(s) is improved by the next progress report/report card, the student will be returned to regular academic standing.
+If the grade(s) is improved by the next report card, the student will be returned to regular academic standing.

-If the student's academic probation is not lifted when the next progress report/ report card is released, a recommendation will be given to the MJA Board.
+If the student's academic probation is not lifted when the next report card is released, a recommendation will be given to the MAA Board.